1776 (musical): Historical accuracy

 According to The Columbia Companion to American History on Film, historical "[i]naccuracies pervade 1776, though few are very troubling."
-Because Congress was held in secrecy and there are no contemporary records on the debate over the Declaration of Independence, the authors of the play created the narrative based on later accounts and educated guesses, inventing scenes and dialogue as needed for storytelling purposes.
+Because Congress was held in secrecy and there are no contemporary records on the debate over the Declaration of Independence, the authors of the musical created the narrative based on later accounts and educated guesses, inventing scenes and dialogue as needed for storytelling purposes.
 Some of the dialogue was taken from words written, often years or even decades later, by the actual people involved, and rearranged for dramatic effect.

 The central departure from history is that the separation from Great Britain was accomplished in two steps: the actual vote for independence came on July 2 with the approval of Lee's resolution of independence.
 The wording of the Declaration of Independence—the statement to the world as to the reasons necessitating the split—was then debated for three days before being approved on July 4.
 The vote for independence did not hinge on some passages being removed from the Declaration, as implied in the play, since Congress had already voted in favor of independence before debating the Declaration.
 For the sake of drama, the play's authors combined the two events.
 In addition, some historians believe that the Declaration was not signed on July 4, as shown in 1776, but was instead signed on August 2, 1776.
 The authors of 1776 had the delegates sign the Declaration on July 4 for dramatic reasons.
+This particularly affects the scene in which Rutledge threatens to veto the resolution unless a clause condemning slavery is stricken from the declaration; this did not happen, though Jefferson later remarked that South Carolina was one of two colonies (along with Georgia) who had led opposition to the clause, and South Carolina and Pennsylvania were the last two states to agree to the Lee Resolution.
+The pro-slavery and anti-black views espoused by Rutledge in the play bear similarities to his record, though Rutledge had supported the Lee Resolution and led the campaign to convince the other South Carolina delegates to support it.

-Of the four principal characters, the musical also notably focuses on Jefferson's wife, Martha, and Adams' wife, Abigail, but omits Dickinson's wife, Mary Norris, who was actually in Philadelphia at the time, unlike the other wives, and had a different perspective than the other wives.
-Franklin's common-law wife, Deborah Read, was deceased at this point, and his mistresses are not depicted, although he does mention a "Rendez-vous" he has to attend.
+Of the four principal characters, the musical also notably focuses on Jefferson's wife, Martha, and Adams' wife, Abigail, but omits Dickinson's wife, Mary Norris, who was actually in Philadelphia, unlike the other wives, and was an active correspondent with the other Founding Fathers.
+Franklin's common-law wife, Deborah Read, was deceased at this point.